Git Delete Local Branch Example

 git add and

 git commit command respectively.

-In this directory, we shall clone git master branch that we just created using command
+In this directory, we shall clone the git master branch that we just created using the command

-Here, let’s create a new branch ReleaseBranch using command
+Here, let’s create a new branch ReleaseBranch using the command

 git branch <branch name>.
-Available branches can be viewed using command
+Available branches can be viewed using the command

 git branch -d <branch name>.